NaixGames/NaixGames.Github.io/_tutorials/008Tutorial.md

 <h2> Some changes that could be made </h2>

-<bf> Have the presentation manager load all the slides from the start. </bf>
+<bf> Have the presentation manager load all the slides from the start </bf>

 As I have mentioned before, the PresentationManager object has references to the slide "objects" in memory.
 An alternative is to have it so the PresentationManager does not instantiate the Slides,